rbdldev/FoundationTheme/README.md

  <img src="Images/social_icons_example.png" width="200" max-width="70%" alt="Example for social icons" />

-To set legal noctive and/or privacy links in the footer use:
+To set legal notice and/or privacy links in the footer use:

 ```C#
 theme.LegalNotice = "/your/logalNoticePage";